GamerRaven/Wyvern-Team-Portfolio/README.md

 ```

 ## Extra
-Feel free to post any suggestion / issues in the Issues tab
+Feel free to post any suggestion / issue in the Issues tab

 If you like the project, please leave a ⭐ :) Thanks!